potato-tf/PopExtensionsPlus/documentation.md

 void PopExtUtil::ShowMessage(string message)
 ```

-ClientPrints everyone a message to the centre of the screen
+Prints a message to everyone in the centre of the screen.

 ---